These Chains Have Announced a Ton of Store Closings in 2019

 The website says Luby's even "tastes like Texas," but apparently some people in the Lone Star State have been losing their appetite for the company's chicken fried steak, "square fish," fried broccoli and other fare.

 Luby's has been in a slump.
-In the most recent quarter, sales were down 3.1% at its cafeterias open at least a year, and 1.2% fewer customers were coming through the doors.
+In the most recent quarter, sales were down 3% at its cafeterias open at least a year, compared to a year earlier, and 10.5% fewer customers were coming through the doors.

-In hopes of turning things around, the chain has been shutting down its most troubled locations.
-There were 84 Luby's in late 2018, but now there are 80.
+The chain has been shutting down its most troubled locations.
+There were 84 Luby's in late 2018, but now there are 78.

 The biggest challenge for this chain might be acquainting younger generations with its namesake.
 In the 1940s and '50s, the King of the Cowboys appeared in more than 100 films and had his own TV show with his wife, Dale Evans, and his legendary horse, Trigger.